patleeman/obsidian-readability/README.md

 [See here](https://github.com/users/patleeman/projects/1)

 ## Disclaimer

+This plugin only supports English at the moment.
+I have no plans to add any other languages since I don't speak any and wouldn't have any idea if its useful or not.
+Feel free to send a PR with additional languages.

 I provide no guarantees for any of this code.
 This plugin glues Retext to Obsidian and that's about the extent of my expertise in the field of readability.